5 min read · June 5, 2026

 • Job: Technical and diversity sourcing.

-• Best for: Specialized, research, and engineering roles.
-Skip if: you hire mostly high-volume frontline roles.
+• Skip if: you hire mostly high-volume frontline roles.

 Juicebox, through its PeopleGPT search, lets you find candidates in plain English instead of Boolean strings, ranking matches with an explanation and handling outreach.
 It integrates with dozens of ATS and CRM systems rather than replacing them.